PointsBet Sportsbook overview

 That’s not to say that this form of betting can’t be a good idea sometimes.
 If you feel that more of the risk lies in the amount a team will win by rather than them actually winning, then that might be a good example of when you should use this form of betting.

 It is also important to think about what sport you are points betting on.
 For example, soccer would not be a good sport to bet with points, considering how low scoring it is.
 The NBA or NFL would be better sports to points bet on.

 As we mentioned earlier, PointsBet is the only sportsbook in the USA that is currently offering points betting.
 So, if you fancy testing out this form of betting then you’ve found your sportsbook!

 PointsBet sportsbook mobile app

-The PointsBet mobile app is an excellent product that offers the same service as their desktop site.
+The PointsBet mobile app is an excellent product that offers the same service as its desktop site.
 You can place standard fixed, in-play and points bets on your mobile just as you can with your desktop.
 You can find a link to the sportsbook app on their website.

 We found their app to be a no-frills way to place your bets with PointsBet.
 For a sportsbook that offers such a unique niche, they need their USP - points betting - to work perfectly on all platforms, which it does.